Henkoglobin/100-days-of-code/log.md

 This prevented me from testing the app.
 Today, however, I could solve the problems (by deleting the app from my phone - sometimes it's as easy as that).

 Finally able to test the app, I was able to fix a couple of bugs.
 With the app now working, I was able to show it to [@jerainne](https://twitter.com/jerainne) to get some early feedback :)

 **Link to work:** None, unfortunately :(

+### Day 5.5: January 15, 2017

+**Today's progress:** Skipped this day.

+**Thoughts:**

+I have skipped coding this day due to various reasons - mainly because I was too tired to do anything (and I didn't get anything done in the household either).
+I will be back to coding tomorrow, though! :)

+**Link to work:** None, unfortunately :(